 SYLVESTRIS QUARTET is the San Francisco Bay Area’s new historically informed string quartet, performing music from the entire “gut-string era”… that is, from the 17th century up through World War II.
-Sylvestris in known for programming that explores the cyclical nature of music, looking forward through the veil of history.
+Sylvestris in known for programming that explores the cyclical nature of music, looking forward from a historical perspective.
 Violinists Anna Washburn and Tyler Lewis, violist Aaron Westman, and cellist Gretchen Claassen play with many of the nation’s leading period instrument ensembles, including Philharmonia Baroque Orchestra, American Bach Soloists, Bach Collegium San Diego, and Agave Baroque, and hold degrees from Juilliard, Indiana University School of Music, Boston University, and the San Francisco Conservatory of Music.

 Anna Washburn, violin, grew up fiddling in the beautiful state of Maine and now calls the Bay Area home.
 She performs and records on period violin and viola with Philharmonia Baroque Orchestra, Bach Collegium San Diego, Musica Angelica, Agave Baroque, Live Oak Baroque Orchestra, MUSA, and Marin Baroque.